AlexandreXisto/AlexandreXisto/README.md

 <li>I'm looking for a Job as Front-End Development</li>
 <li>I'm currently unployed, but put all of my effort in my bootcamps and projects!</li>

-Contact me in these links bellow:
+<br>Contact me in these links bellow:

 email: cxalexandre@outlook.com
 Linkedin: https://www.linkedin.com/in/alexandrexisto/